 There are numerous technological resources available to meet limited budgets.
 Many giving free advice on common problems such as the use of Google Analytics and WordPress cookies.

 Larger companies and internet giants with significant resources expected to invest more and implement further advanced measures than expected.
-And, to stay updated in line with regulations frequently due to available finances compared to smaller organisations and SMEs.
+And, to stay updated in line with regulations frequently due to available finances compared to smaller organizations and SMEs.